Family Camp at Camp Pinnacle

 Can I camp out on campus?

-We have several campsites in our forest, so your family can choose to sleep in our shelters, set up a tent, or even pull sleeping bags into our tipi for an evening.
+We have several campsites in our forest, so your family can choose to sleep in our shelters or set up a tent for an evening.
 Campsites will be reserved on a first-come, first-served basis.
 We can provide sleeping pads, but you will need to provide your own sleeping bags and tents should you decide to camp out.
 You may only camp in designated campsites, and fires are only permitted in existing campfire rings.
-Chef Richard can provide the makings for s’mores; just let us know in advance.
+Chef Jennifer can provide the makings for s’mores; just let us know in advance.

 Are counselors available to watch my children?